Yahya Sinwar: Israel–Gaza war

+Hiding strategies

 Israeli intelligence presumed Sinwar was hiding in a complex system of tunnels beneath Gaza and was surrounded by hostages acting as human shields.
 According to Israeli officials, Sinwar constructed an underground fortress in his hometown of Khan Yunis, from where he continued to coordinate attacks.
 IDF spokesperson noted that Israeli forces had come close to capturing him on multiple occasions during the war, but he consistently managed to evade them, primarily hiding underground between Khan Yunis and Rafah.

 After three weeks of conflict in the Gaza war, Sinwar proposed the release of all Palestinian prisoners in Israeli confinement in exchange for the release of all the hostages kidnapped in the conflict.
 Sinwar reportedly visited the hostages in the early days of the war promising they would not be harmed.
 When one of the hostages, Yocheved Lifshitz, said Sinwar should be ashamed of himself, he was silent.

 During subsequent cease-fire talks, Sinwar urged other Hamas leaders to refuse concessions.
 He said that high civilian casualties and the suffering of civilians in Gaza led to international pressure on Israel giving Hamas the upper hand in negotiations.

-On 7 November, after Israel had surrounded Gaza City, it claimed it had "trapped" Sinwar in a bunker there.
+On 7 November, after Israel surrounded Gaza City, it claimed it had trapped Sinwar in a bunker there.
 Israeli military authorities later claimed he was in Khan Yunis in an underground bunker.
 Israeli Defence Minister Yoav Gallant said: "We will get to Yahya Sinwar and eliminate him.
 If the residents of Gaza get there ahead of us, that will shorten the war."
 Leaflets allegedly dropped by Israel into Gaza proclaimed a bounty of $400,000 for providing information on Sinwar's location.
 According to Reuters, Israel demanded the exile of Sinwar, Deif, and four other Hamas leaders from Gaza as a condition for a ceasefire.